About proactive Splunk component monitoring

 By default, each feature in the

 splunkd health report generates an alert when a status change occurs, for example from green to yellow, or yellow to red.
-You can enable/disable alerts for any feature and set up alert notifications via email, PagerDuty, or web hook in
+You can enable/disable alerts for any feature and set up alert notifications via email, mobile, VictorOps, or PagerDuty in

-health.conf or via REST enpoint.
+health.conf or via REST endpoint.
 For more information, see Configure health report alerts.

 splunkd health status viewpoint